brevzin/brevzin.github.io/_posts/2018-11-12-improve-spaceship.md

 }
 ```

 Note that this is _almost_ as short as the initial example.
 Just instead of directly `<=>`{:.language-cpp}-ing the elements of the two `vector`s, I'm doing it on `with_fallback`s.
-This is again a pessimistic fall-back to assuming just partial ordering, but that's sufficient to implement this optimally for both cases.
+This is again a pessimistic fall-back to assuming just a partial or weak ordering, but that's sufficient to implement this optimally for both cases.

-So here we are, actually using `<=>`{:.language-cpp} to implement `pair` and `vector`, and actually being able to default `<=>`{:.language-cpp} in the cases that should be defaulted - without having to resort to the core language guessing at semantics.
+So here we are, actually using `<=>`{:.language-cpp} to implement `pair` and `vector` (mostly), and actually being able to default `<=>`{:.language-cpp} in the cases that should be defaulted.
+It's not as nice as P1186 simply being able to use `lhs[i] <=> rhs[i]`{:.language-cpp}, but we avoid having to resort to the core language guessing at semantics.

-There are obviously many details left to consider (like what _exactly_ this synthetic `<=>`{:.language-cpp} should do and how, and what to do about `nonordered` results), but this is the direction I'm currently leaning towards pursuing in Kona.
+There are obviously many details left to consider (like what _exactly_ this synthetic `<=>`{:.language-cpp} should do and how, which comparison category should the library "guess" - `partial` vs `weak` vs `strong`), but this is the direction I'm currently leaning towards pursuing in Kona.
 I consider this to be a much better direction than the one I came to San Diego with in P1186, and I am grateful to Core for having rejected that paper.

 Good idea?
 Bad idea?
 Intriguing?
 Would love to hear thoughts.